pedbad/react-shadcn-demo/README.md

 - **Light mode** blends Cambridge Blue interactive elements with a cream backdrop for academic presentation while maintaining WCAG AA contrast (oklch-based tokens in `:root`).
 - **Dark mode** swaps to a deep navy base with brightened Cambridge Blue primaries for readability (tokens in the `.dark` block).
 - Custom vars like `--cambridge-blue`, `--cambridge-cream`, and `--cambridge-dark-navy` keep the palette centralized and easy to tweak.

+### Typography

+- The project now loads the [Inter](https://rsms.me/inter/) family from Google Fonts (see the `<head>` of `src/index.html`) and registers it as the default `font-sans` stack.
+- Tailwind utilities like `font-sans` automatically resolve to Inter because `styles/globals.css` defines `--font-sans` inside the inline theme.
+- Override or extend typography by editing the same `--font-sans` token or layering additional `@font-face` rules for headings/body text as needed.